Aidarbek77/30github/README.md

 and installations for :
 first don't forget you have downloaded java : java -version > it should be up to 2023-10-07 update package

-Maven: mvn -version > Apache Maven 3.8.6 > should be downloaded maven > mvn clean install and run by : mvn package java -jar target/MyTelegramBot.jar
+Maven: mvn -version > Apache Maven 3.8.6 > should be downloaded maven >

+Install Dependencies: mvn clean install but before pom.xml should be added

+BotConfig.java needs to set up as for telegram bot token : --->

+public class BotConfig {
+    public static final String BOT_TOKEN = "YOUR_TELEGRAM_BOT_TOKEN";
+}
+to run --->
+mvn package
+java -jar target/MyTelegramBot.jar